Listen to an audio file of this tool.

 - “Tell me about your lesson in math class today — what were some of your teacher’s instructions for your homework?”

 - Learn about your child’s development.
-Each new age will present differing social challenges.
-So, becoming informed regularly about what developmental milestones your child is working toward will offer you empathy and patience.
+Each new age will present different social challenges.
+Being informed regularly about what developmental milestones your child is working toward will offer you empathy and patience.

 - Stay engaged.
 Working together on ideas for trying out new and different listening strategies can offer additional support and motivation for your child when tough issues arise.